VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   take: you must reserve (lock) the seats for an indeterminate period while you wait for the registrant to complete the payment.

-The approach the team chose to allow the possibility that a registrant could pay for seats only to find that they are no longer available, in addition to being very unlikely to happen in practice (a timeout occuring while a registrant is paying for the very last seats), also has the least impact on the system because it doesn't require a long-term reservation (lock) on any seats.
+The team chose to allow for the possibility that a registrant could pay for seats only to find that they are no longer available; in addition to being very unlikely to happen in practice (a timeout occurring while a registrant is paying for the very last seats), this approach has the least impact on the system because it doesn't require a long-term reservation (lock) on any seats.

-> **MarkusPersona:** To further minimize the chance of this scenario
+> **MarkusPersona:** To minimize further the chance of this scenario
-> occuring, the team decided to increase the buffer time for releasing
+> occurring, the team decided to increase the buffer time for releasing
 > reserved seats from five minutes to fourteen minutes.
-The orginal
+The original
 > value of five minutes was chosen to account for any possible clock
 > skew between the servers so that reservations were not released before
-> the fifteen minute countdown timer in the UI expired.
+> the fifteen-minute countdown timer in the UI expired.

 In more general terms, you could re-state the two options above as: